An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Conclusions

 Potential future research topics in this direction are as follows.
-The closed-form expressions of the online smoother estimates can aid in assessing extreme events and their impact on the CGNS dynamics, as well as in identifying the most sensitive directions that exhibit rapid fluctuations during specific events using information-theoretic methods \cite{majda2010quantifying}.
+First, the closed-form expressions of the online smoother estimates can aid in assessing extreme events and their impact on the CGNS dynamics, as well as in identifying the most sensitive directions that exhibit rapid fluctuations during specific events using information-theoretic methods \cite{majda2010quantifying}.
 This is facilitated by the fact that the CGNS framework enjoys analytic formulae for such conditional distributions \cite{liptser2001statisticsII}.
 Second, the adaptive-lag online smoother can serve as a useful tool for causal inference and information flow analysis.
 On the one hand, one can exploit intermittent extreme events to improve state estimation, which helps reduce the model error in developing parsimonious surrogate models via causal inference.
 On the other hand, the conditional Gaussianity of the framework allows the application of transfer or causation entropy to explore these topics in future studies.
-Finally, future work also involves developing a rigorous investigation of the spectral properties of the update tensors $\mathbf{D}^{j,n-2}$ used in the online smoother, as well as of the matrices $\mathbf{E}^j$ that define them, potentially through suitable concentration inequalities.
-This includes studying the temporal behavior of the information-theoretic criterion for adaptive lags, $\mathcal{P}\left(p^{j,n}_{\text{updated}}, p^{j,n}_{\text{lagged}}\right)$ (and its LSDF).
-Numerical case studies have shown that these quantities increase exponentially over time, with the rate depending on whether a quiescent or intermittent signal is observed.
+Third, it is necessary to explicitly investigate how the adaptive-lag online smoother has the potential to outperform the fixed-lag alternative by uniformly reducing storage needs and computational complexity in CGNSs.
+Such a study will involve the derivation of theoretical or empirical representations of these operational metrics, as well as of point-wise or distribution-based error measures during state estimation, as functions of the fixed lag and adaptive-lag tolerance parameter $\delta$ (for a fixed upper lag bound $b$).
+Finally, future work along this line also involves developing a rigorous investigation of the spectral properties of the update tensors $\mathbf{D}^{j,n-2}$ used in the online smoother, as well as of the matrices $\mathbf{E}^j$ that define them, potentially through suitable concentration inequalities.
+This includes studying the temporal behavior of the information-theoretic criterion for adaptive lags, $\mathcal{P}\left(p^{j,n}_{\text{updated}}, p^{j,n}_{\text{lagged}}\right)$ (and its LSDev).
+Numerical case studies have shown that these quantities showcase exponentially varying behavior over time, with the rate depending on whether a quiescent or intermittent signal is observed.
 Notably, the spectrum of $\mathbf{D}^{j,n-2}$ remains below the convergence threshold of $1$, which is reassuring.
 A rigorous analysis of these properties is a natural future topic.